Straight to the content

 • New spots in sun-exposed areas

-Not every spot is a reason to panic, but the sooner you notice abnormalities, the greater the chance of successful treatment.
+Not every spot is a cause for panic, but the sooner you notice abnormalities, the greater the chance of successful treatment.

 Protection as a daily habit

 Prevention starts with awareness.
-Apply a good layer of sunscreen (SPF 30 or higher) every morning, even on cloudy days, and don’t forget your ears, hairless scalp and nose.
-Avoid tanning beds, wear a hat and UV-protective clothing and schedule regular self-checks.
-Do you have a predisposition or have you had skin cancer in the past?
+Apply a good layer of sunscreen every morning (SPF 30 or higher), even on cloudy days, and don't forget your ears, scalp, and nose.
+Avoid tanning beds, wear a hat and UV-protective clothing, and schedule regular self-examinations.
+Do you have a predisposition or have you had skin cancer before?
 Then have a dermatologist take a look periodically.

 Conclusion

 Skin cancer is a common form of cancer in the Netherlands.
-With the ABCDE rule, the Ugly Duckling signal and simple preventive measures, you can effectively protect your skin and notice changes in time.
+With the ABCDE rule, the Ugly Duckling sign, and simple preventive measures, you can effectively protect your skin and detect changes in time.

 Leave a comment